dennisbabkin/OutlookHeaders-Add-in/README.md

     - `WixNetFxExtension`
     - `WixUtilExtension`

    The `OutlookHeadersInstaller` project in this solution had the `Post-Build` event that would sign the resulting `OutlookHeadersInstaller.msi`, as the `$(TargetPath)` file, with our code-signing certificate.
 (Only SHA-1 signature was used to provide compatibility with MSI signing limitations.)
-This signature was provided only to establish the end-user trust and is not required for this add-in to be loaded into Microsoft Office.
+This signature was provided only to establish end-user trust and is not required for this add-in to be loaded into Microsoft Office.

 4. **BootstrapperOutlookHeaders** Soltution (`BootstrapperOutlookHeaders.sln` file) was originally designed and built in `Visual Studio 2010 v.10.0` as a `Bootstrapper Project` build with the use of the [WiX Toolset](https://wixtoolset.org/) library.